 The challenges culminate with the GISD STEAMposium, an interactive full-day event at the Curtis Culwell Center with a keynote speaker and award ceremony.
 Participants develop team-work and self-confidence while effectively staying engaged and learning in a STEAM (Science, Technology, Engineering, Arts and Math) culture.

 The STEAM educational framework is for all disciplines and types of learners with the goal of being more engaging and naturally successful.
-Students can participate in five different ways: engineering challenges, VEX Robotics, the Maker Tank challenge, the Science Fair, and coding.
+Students can participate in many different ways.

-To inspire the next generation of engineers, inventors, and innovators, Maker Tank, a “Shark Tank” style challenge, is designed to showcase student makers exploring new forms and new technologies.
-Participants will pitch their products utilizing their entrepreneurial skills.
+To inspire the next generation of engineers, inventors, and innovators, Maker Tank, a “Shark Tank” style challenge, is designed to showcase student makers exploring new forms and technologies that address real needs.
+Participants pitch their products utilizing their entrepreneurial skills.

 Coding challenges inspire students to acquire skills necessary to unleash their potential to problem solve through code, words, pictures or numbers.

 STEAMletes express wonder and perspective of their world through their design of media in many forms including music, video, animation, and costume design to support STEAM connections.

 Game-based competitions in both digital and traditional formats encourage evaluation, analysis and problem solving to engage the whole family.

 STEAMposium is an interactive event that brings campus winners from across the district to face off against one another in various science, technology, engineering, art and math challenges for the chance to be crowned districtwide champions.
 Students qualify for STEAMposium through their campus or other district events such as the Science Fair.